Skip to main content

 Your deadline depends on your government entity's population size.
 The DOJ structured the timeline to give smaller entities more preparation time while recognizing that larger governments typically have more resources to dedicate to compliance work.

-Cities, counties, townships, and school districts with populations of 50,000 or more must comply by April 26, 2027.
-That's two years from when the rule was published—which means if you're reading this in early 2026, you have very limited time remaining.
+Cities, counties, townships, and school districts with populations of 50,000 or more must comply by April 26, 2027—three years from when the original rule was published.

 Population is based on the most recent U.S. Census Bureau decennial census.
 For independent school districts, use the Census Bureau's Small Area Income and Poverty Estimates instead of the decennial census data.

 This deadline affects thousands of larger municipalities, urban counties, and major school districts across the country.
-If you serve a population of 50,000 or more, you should already be in active implementation mode, not still in the planning phase.
+If you serve a population of 50,000 or more, building accessibility into your ongoing workflows now is far preferable to scrambling to remediate accumulated content later.

-All government entities with populations under 50,000 get one extra year—they must comply by April 26, 2028.
-This gives you three years from the rule's publication to achieve full compliance.
+All government entities with populations under 50,000 must comply by April 26, 2028.
+This gives these entities four years from the rule's publication to achieve full compliance.

 The DOJ picked 50,000 as the cutoff because it matches the "small governmental jurisdictions" definition in the Regulatory Flexibility Act.
 Smaller governments typically have tighter budgets and fewer technical staff, so they get more time to prepare and implement solutions.

-All special district governments also get the three-year timeline (April 26, 2028), regardless of the population they serve.
+All special district governments also fall under the April 26, 2028 deadline, regardless of the population they serve.
 This includes water districts, fire districts, library districts, park districts, and other single-function governmental units.
-The DOJ recognized these entities often have very focused budgets dedicated to specific functions and may not have clear population data in census records.
+The DOJ recognized that these entities often have very focused budgets dedicated to specific functions and may not have clear population data in census records.

 There are no exemptions.
 Every local government in America must comply, even tiny villages with populations under 1,000.
 The extended timeline for smaller entities is not an exemption—it's a delayed implementation date.
 Compliance is still mandatory.